macloo/python-beginners/week03/README.md

 # Week 03: Python lists; reading and writing files

 Students read chapters 4 and 8 in Sweigart.
-They also continue to learn about web scraping; that is covered in a separate part of this repo.
+They also continue to learn about web scraping; that is covered in a separate part of this repo: [web_scraping](https://github.com/macloo/python-beginners/tree/master/web_scraping).

 ## Contents

 * [Python lists](#python-lists)
   * [Augmented assignment operators](#augmented-assignment-operators)